-General Education of the Center for Professional and Continuing Studies visionary leaders in a global society.
+General Education of the Center for Professional and Continuing Studies

+General education refers to a common core of knowledge designed to provide students with the essential foundation of a liberal arts education and the development of skills and character needed to become engaged citizens and visionary leaders in a global society.
 As a result of the General Education curriculum, students will develop a mastery of critical and analytical thinking, and independent research, as well as oral and written communication skills that will expand their avenues for professional development and personal fulfillment.